sedwin928/open-gsa-redesign/_apidocs/PSC-Public-API.md

 * Beta: <br> https://api.sam.gov/prod/locationservices/v1/api/publicpscdetails
 * Alpha: <br> https://api-alpha.sam.gov/prodlike/locationservices/v1/api/publicpscdetails

+## Authentication and API Keys
+Users of this public API must provide an API key to use this Opportunities public API.
+Request per day are limited based on the federal or non-federal or general roles.
+Note: Users can request a public API Key in their Account Details page on beta.sam.gov (if testing in production) Else on alpha.sam.gov (if testing in prodlike).

 #### User Account API Key Creation
 * Registered users can request for a public API on ‘Account Details’ page.
 This page can be accessed here: Account Details page on beta.sam.gov